rehcorb/data-analysis-electronic-music-on-discogs/README.md

 and pricing patterns within the electronic music market.
 The dataset used for this analysis was sourced from Kaggle : https://www.kaggle.com/datasets/justinpakzad/discogs-electronic-music-dataset-1990-2000/data

-We will utilize Power BI and Power Query for data cleaning, transformation, and visualization, providing insights into the evolution of the electronic music scene during this decade.
+We've utilized Power BI and Power Query for data cleaning, transformation, and visualization, providing insights into the evolution of the electronic music scene during this decade.
+We've used Dax Studio for cleaned data exportation in csv format.

 **Dataset**